 The urban organization of the small town of Schöppingen, in northwestern Germany, has remained the same as in the days of its establishment, since the 14th century.
-Houses are precisely located, archetypes with slight modifications: a two-story house, a tiled roof, a fence, a garden - a guiding resemblance to the way of life of a community that seeks identification and closeness between their members.
+Houses are precisely located, archetypes with slight modifications: a two-story house, a tiled roof, a fence, a garden - a guiding resemblance to the way of life of a community that seeks identification and intimacy between their members.
 However, as the sun sets, the streets are emptied into an active wilderness, into a stay in a space where each of the tenants has been exiled to a private, domestic, hidden life, with a continuous disappearance.

 Architecture, Virilio explains, has the ability to define a unity of time and place for everyday activities.
 "We tend to forget that before there was an assembly of techniques designed to shelter us from the ravages of the weather, architecture was an instrument of measurement, a total of enabling knowledge, relating to the natural environment and organizing the space and time of human societies."1